azizalwatban/deafrica-docs/about/glossary.rst

    ODC
-      Open Data Cube, an international open-source project developing the technology that powers Digital Earth Africa.
+      Open Data Cube, an international open-source project developing the technology that powers Digital Earth Arabia.
 For more information see http://opendatacube.org/.

    OGC